top of page

 🏔️ On the Land: Trails, Gorges, and Gold Mines

-For those who prefer their adrenaline with a side of earth beneath their feet.
+For those who prefer their adrenaline with the earth beneath their feet.

 • Hiking (Trekking): From 2km nature strolls to multi-day "Great Walks," hiking is the most immersive way to see the country.